LimeRat virus removal guide

-There are many RATs, some of them are advanced, some are basic.
-Here are a couple examples of other programs of this type: RMS Rat, Warzone and Bandook.
-Despite their capabilities, these programs are used to generate revenue.
-Cyber criminals use them to swindle people out of their money by stealing private details, infecting their computers with ransomware and so on.
-If used for malicious purposes these tools can cause serious problems.
+There are many RATs online.
+Some of them are advanced, whilst others are basic.
+Some examples of other programs of this type are RMS Rat, Warzone, and Bandook.
+Despite their various capabilities, these programs are essentially used to generate revenue.
+Cyber criminals use them to extort money from people by stealing private details, infecting their computers with ransomware, and so on.
+If used for malicious purposes, these tools can cause serious problems.

 How did LimeRat infiltrate my computer?